Sonja van den Ende: Journalism and Activism

 Van den Ende became a citizen journalist in around 2012, using social media sites such as Facebook and alternative media platforms such as DeWereldMorgen or CovertAction Magazine.
 In 2012, Van den Ende claimed that Syrian president Bashar al-Assad "is not a dictator", and a year later, she denied that the Syrian government has used chemical weapons.
-Van den Ende is know to have visited Syria twice, and again in 2018, on trips organised by the Syrian government.
+Van den Ende is known to have visited Syria twice, and again in 2018, on trips organised by the Syrian government.
 Van den Ende accused the West of mass murder and sponsoring Jihadism, portraying Russia as a stabilizing and peacekeeping force in Syria.

 Van den Ende has lived in Russia since the late 2010s in a furnished apartment provided by the Russian State, often criticising Western media, while consistently supporting the Russian narrative.
 She has questioned Russia's responsibility for the Butcha massacre as well as the Mariupol hospital airstrike, referring to Russia's invasion of Ukraine as a "special military operation", and Russia's taking of new territories as "liberation".
 She also claimed that the Malaysia Airlines Flight 17 was shot down by Ukrainian forces, and has shared various Russian conspiracy theories and fake news.
 Van den Ende has emphasized Neo-Nazism in Ukraine, and blamed the destruction of Ukrainian settlements such as Volnovakha and Mariupol on Ukrainian forces.
 Van den Ende is known to have visited Russian-occupied territories of Donbas several times, on trips organised by the Russian State. including being one of the observers for the referendums concerning the Russian annexation of Donetsk, Kherson, Luhansk and Zaporizhzhia oblasts of Ukraine which she praised as fair.
 After visiting Donbas on a press tour in 2022, Van Den Ende offered a testimony to the Civic Chamber of the Russian Federation saying that Ukraine had committed war crimes.
 Some of the alternative media outlets Van den Ende has been associated with have been identified as part of Russian disinformation campaigns, such as Oneworld Press.
 She was also the observer at the 2023 elections in Russian-occupied Ukraine.
 Van den Ende has downplayed the issue of climate change.